-Lawmaker Warren slams Wells Fargo over arbitration position
+Warren slams Wells Fargo over arbitration position

 Before being elected to Congress, Warren was a vocal proponent of such an agency being created as part of the 2010 Dodd-Frank financial reform law.
 Some Republican lawmakers in newly powerful positions following the 2016 elections have pledged to eliminate it.

-(Reporting by Suzanne Barlyn in New York; Writing by Lauren Tara LaCapra; Editing by Alan Crosby)
+(Reporting by Suzanne Barlyn in New York; Writing by Lauren Tara LaCapra; Editing by Alan Crosby and Gopakumar Warrier)